 While the department takes into consideration all application materials, it looks closest at the statement of purpose and letters of recommendation.
 Take time to carefully consider what you write and whom you ask to write your letters.
 It is advisable to provide your letter-writers with your statement of purpose in order that they can see specifically what your goals are for the program.

 - Application Form and Fee.
-When you complete the online application for the Graduate School, you will need to pay an application fee ($50) by credit card or check.
+When you complete the online application for the Graduate School, you will need to pay the application fee ($70 for domestic applications, $90 for international applications) by credit card or check.

 - Transcripts.
 The department requires unofficial transcripts from all institutions in which you took college-level courses.
 Please scan and submit with your online application.
 The Office of Admissions requires official transcripts from all institutions where you received a bachelor’s degree and all subsequent degrees.
 Transcripts must show degrees awarded.
-Official transcripts should be sent to the Office of Admissions, 240 Oregon Hall, 1217 University of Oregon, Eugene, OR 97403-1217.
+Official transcripts should be sent to the Office of the Registrar following the instructions on this page.

 - Graduate Record Examinations (GRE).
 All applicants are required to take the GRE.
 Only the general test is required, not the subject test (Geography).
 Neither the University of Oregon nor the Department of Geography sets a minimum requirement for GRE scores.
 The GRE code for Institution (University of Oregon) is 4846.
 The code for the Geography Department is 2203.
 For information about the GRE, visit their website at http://www.gre.org.
 It takes five or six weeks for scores to reach the Department, so be sure to take the exam in time for your scores to arrive before the application deadline.
 Only exams within the past five years are accepted.